 Microsoft Azure

-GCP stands for data analytics, AI tooling and Kubernetes leadership.
-Its high-performance network, scalable object storage and managed data services make it a strong fit for analytics pipelines, MLOps and latency-sensitive microservices.
+Google Cloud stands out for data analytics, Kubernetes leadership and AI-focused infrastructure.
+Its high-performance network, compute options and managed services make it a strong choice for analytics pipelines, MLOps environments and cloud-native applications.

 IBM Cloud